Schema Cache

 docker-compose kill -s SIGUSR1 <service>

 There’s no downtime when reloading the schema cache.
-The reloading will happen on a background thread while requests keep being served.
+The reloading will happen on a background thread while serving requests.

 Reloading with NOTIFY